MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hrthisthreadadvisesink.md

 ---
 title: "HrThisThreadAdviseSink"
-description: Describes HrThisThreadAdviseSink provides syntax, parameters, and return value.
+description: This article describes the HrThisThreadAdviseSink function and provides syntax, parameters, and return value.

 manager: soliver
 ms.date: 03/09/2015